-Learn more about using fan leaves in edibles, their impressive nutrition benefits, and get some delicious recipe ideas for using them up, so nothing goes to waste.
+Are you growing your first cannabis plant and wondering if you can use those beautiful fan leaves?
+They’re not very potent, but you can use them!
+Learn more about using fan leaves in edibles and their impressive nutrition benefits, and discover some delicious recipe ideas to use them up so nothing goes to waste.

 Why You Will Love This Guide